How to Paint a Lampshade

 What Is Ombre?

 Ombre is an artistic technique that blends a kaleidoscope of hues, moving from dark to light or vice versa, similar to how a gorgeous sunset blends orange, red, blue, and purple shades.

 Vacuum Any Lint or Debris

-Starting off with a clean lampshade is important because any dust or debris will get stuck in the paint.
-Make sure you vacuum the fabric prior to the next step.
-If a vacuum won't work due to the fragile nature of the lampshade, try a lint roller.
+Starting with a clean lampshade is essential because any dust or debris will get stuck in the paint.
+Make sure you vacuum the fabric before the next step.
+If a vacuum doesn't work due to the fragile nature of the lampshade, try a lint roller.